uxlfoundation/oneapi-construction-kit/hal/docs/hal.md

 When invoking a kernel with `kernel_exec` the kernel arguments are passed as a list of argument descriptors to the HAL.
 These descriptors are intentionally neutral regarding the details of how the data will be passed to the kernel.
-This breaks the direct coupling between the ABI and the HAL API, leading to less changes when we change the kernel ABI.
+This breaks the direct coupling between the ABI and the HAL API, leading to fewer changes when we change the kernel ABI.

 ```cpp